dotnet/AspNetCore.Docs/aspnetcore/grpc/error-handling.md

 By [James Newton-King](https://twitter.com/jamesnk)

-This article discusses error handling and gRPC.
+This article discusses error handling and gRPC:

 * Built-in error handling capabilities using gRPC status codes and error messages.
 * Sending complex, structured error information using [rich error handling](#rich-error-handling).

 ## Built-in error handling

 gRPC calls communicate success or failure with a status code.
 When a gRPC call completes successfully the server returns an `OK` status to the client.
-If an error occurs, gRPC returns an error status code, such as `CANCELLED` or `UNAVAILABLE`, along with an optional string error message.
+If an error occurs, gRPC returns:

+* An error status code, such as `CANCELLED` or `UNAVAILABLE`.
+* An optional string error message.

 The types commonly used with error handling are:

-* `StatusCode`: An enumeration of [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html). `OK` signals success and other values are failure.
+* `StatusCode`: An enumeration of [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html). `OK` signals success; other values are failure.
-* `Status`: A struct that combines a `StatusCode` and an optional string error message.
+* `Status`: A `struct` that combines a `StatusCode` and an optional string error message.
 The error message provides further details about what happened.
 * `RpcException`: An exception type that has `Status` value.
 This exception is thrown in gRPC server methods and caught by gRPC clients.

 Built-in error handling only supports a status code and string description.
 To send complex error information from the server to the client, [use rich error handling](#rich-error-handling).